NCCN Research & Business Resources

-The Vanderbilt-Ingram Cancer Center, home to two Nobel laureates, is an international leader in the cancer field, striving always toward its mission to alleviate cancer death and suffering through pioneering research; innovative, patient-centered care; and evidence-based prevention, education and community activities
+The Vanderbilt-Ingram Cancer Center, home to two Nobel laureates, is an international leader in the cancer field, striving always toward its mission to alleviate cancer death and suffering through pioneering research; innovative, patient-centered care; and evidence-based prevention, education and community activities.

 The center's work is based on core values of:

-· Impact and translation
+- Impact and translation

-· Relationships and collaboration
+- Relationships and collaboration

-· Service and compassion
+- Service and compassion

-Vanderbilt-Ingram is a National Cancer Institute-designated Comprehensive Cancer Center affiliated with Vanderbilt University and Medical Center in Nashville, Tenn., and the only such center in Tennessee that conducts research and offers treatment for all types of adult and pediatric cancers.
-Led by Jennifer Pietenpol, Ph.D., the Center includes some 300 Vanderbilt faculty members in seven research programs.
-Together, these researchers and physician-scientists generate more than $140 million annually in federally funded research support.
+Vanderbilt-Ingram is a National Cancer Institute-designated Comprehensive Cancer Center affiliated with Vanderbilt University Medical Center in Nashville, Tenn., and the only such center in Tennessee that conducts research and offers treatment for all types of adult and pediatric cancers.
+Led by Jennifer Pietenpol, Ph.D., the Center includes some 300 Vanderbilt faculty members in eight research programs.
+Together, these researchers and physician-scientists generate more than $140 million annually in research funding from federal and private sources.
 The Center currently ranks among the top 10 centers in both total grant support and the number of grants awarded annually by the National Cancer Institute.
 Vanderbilt is consistently listed by US News & World Report

-The Center's work is supported by a renowned biomedical informatics infrastructure at Vanderbilt Medical Center, which also holds an NIH Clinical and Translational Science Award (CTSA) from the National Institutes of Health, designed to provide the infrastructure and resources needed to move discoveries quickly from the laboratory into clinical care.
+The Center's work is supported by a renowned biomedical informatics infrastructure at Vanderbilt University Medical Center, which also holds an NIH Clinical and Translational Science Award (CTSA) from the National Institutes of Health, designed to provide the infrastructure and resources needed to move discoveries quickly from the laboratory into clinical care.

-Visit www.vicc.org and click on "Clinical Trials" or call 800.811.8480 or visit NCCN.org.
+Clinical trials information: Visit www.vicc.org and click on "Clinical Trials" or call 800.811.8480 or visit NCCN.org.